 Baldwin previously directed the $1.7 Million Kean Math-Science Partnership, which provided professional development opportunities for approximately 225 math and science teachers.
 He also regularly consults with school districts and provides professional development in science instruction and curriculum matters, as well as providing external evaluation for STEM education funded projects with K-12 and Higher Education institutions.
 Baldwin earned his B.S. in Chemistry and M.Ed. in Secondary Education from Ohio University, and his Ed.D. in Science Education from Columbia University – Teachers College.
 For more information, visit Dr. Baldwin's website here.

-Sal Coniglio, Ph.D., is an Assistant Professor of Chemical Biology and Coordinator of the M.S.
-Biotechnology program at NJCSTM.
-Coniglio’s laboratory seeks to understand the communication that occurs between tumor cells and normal cells within the microenvironment, cells of the myeloid lineage in particular.
-Coniglio discovered that the growth factor CSF-1 is secreted by high grade glioblastoma cells and plays a critical role in mediating disease progression.
+Sal Coniglio, Ph.D., is an Associate Professor of Chemical Biology and Coordinator of the M.S.
+Biotechnology Sciences program in the IST.
+Dr. Coniglio’s laboratory seeks to understand the communication that occurs between tumor cells and normal cells within the microenvironment, cells of the myeloid lineage in particular.
+Dr. Coniglio discovered that the growth factor CSF-1 is secreted by high grade glioblastoma cells and plays a critical role in mediating disease progression.

-Edward Farnum, Ph.D., is an Assistant Professor of Applied Mathematics at NJCSTM.
-Farnum’s research interests include differential equations, mathematical physics, asymptotic analysis, numerical methods and scientific computing.
+Edward Farnum, Ph.D., is an Associate Professor of Applied Mathematics in the IST.
+Dr. Farnum’s research interests include differential equations, mathematical physics, asymptotic analysis, numerical methods and scientific computing.
 He applies all of these approaches to models in nonlinear optical science.
 In particular, he is interested in constructing and analyzing nonlinear wave models for ultra-short pulse propagation, which may be especially useful in all optical computing and improved fiber optic communications.
 His teaching interests have a similar applied and computational flavor.

-Marshall Hayes, Ph.D., has been affiliated with the NJCSTM since 2015 and has served a number of roles including full-time Lecturer of Research Methods, Research & Technology and Scientific Writing, as well as Program Coordinator of the Research First Initiative, STEM Education and U.S.-China Programs.
-Effective August 2021, he assumed the role of Executive Director of the Center for Clinical Laboratory Science and Pandemic Research (CLSPR), an interdisciplinary initiative at Kean that promotes education and research in clinical diagnostics, public health and pandemic research.
+Marshall Hayes, Ph.D., joined the NJCSTM in 2015 and has served a number of roles including full-time Lecturer of Research Methods, Research & Technology and Scientific Writing, as well as Program Coordinator of the Research First Initiative, STEM Education and U.S.-China Programs.
+He currently serves as the Executive Director of the Center for Clinical Laboratory Science and Pandemic Research (CLSPR), an interdisciplinary initiative in the IST that promotes education and research in clinical diagnostics, public health and pandemic research.

-Mema received her Ph.D. in Mathematical Sciences from the New Jersey Institute of Technology in 2016.
-Prior to joining NJCSTM she was a visiting Assistant Professor at the U.S. Military Academy.
+Dr. Mema received her Ph.D. in Mathematical Sciences from the New Jersey Institute of Technology in 2016.
+Prior to joining the NJCSTM, she was a visiting Assistant Professor at the U.S. Military Academy.

 Ramanathan received her B.S. degree in Chemistry from Iowa State University and a Ph.D. in Analytical/Physical Chemistry from the University of Florida.
 She also completed one year as a postdoctoral researcher/faculty intern at the University of Utah, where she applied mass spectrometry to study binding and thermodynamic properties of metal clusters.